GeorgeWillaman/gRPC-Feature-Flagging/README.md

 ```

 # What needs to be done
-* Sanity Checks
+* Sanity checks
   * Currently there are barely any input validation and sanity checks.
 For production, this is a crucial element.
 I did not have time to implement them to a degree that I was happy with.
 * Migration to a persistent database
   * For a production implementation, SQLite **should not** be used.
-MongoDB/PostgreSQL are 2 great alternatives for both SQL and NoSQL experts.
+MongoDB/PostgreSQL are 2 great alternatives for both SQL and NoSQL experts
+* Proper error logging
+  * Adopt application monitoring software such as sentry.io

 (I'll come back to this!)
 ## Notes